Stuart Alcorn

 Biography

 Matthew B. Howard (J.D. ’13) joined the St. Mary’s University School as Law as a Practicing Adjunct Professor, discussing wrongful convictions and habeas corpus, in Spring of 2024.
 Howard also serves as the Director of the Bexar County District Attorney’s Office Conviction Integrity Unit.
 He has been with the Bexar County Criminal District Attorney’s Office since June of 2013.
 He has tried several dozen misdemeanors, felonies, and is board certified by the Texas Board of Legal Specialization in Criminal Law.
-Matthew has served in the Conviction Integrity Unit since 2015,and was appointed to the role of Director in 2015.
+Howard has served in the Conviction Integrity Unit since 2015 and was appointed to the role of Director in 2021.

 Howard has had an active role in the post-conviction litigation of over a dozen cases recognized by the National Registry of Exonerations.
 The root cause of these exonerations have including a wide range of legal issues including ineffective assistance of counsel, prosecutorial misconduct, newly discovered forensic evidence, and recantations from witnesses.